 Local transfers are cheaper than international and they are free in many countries.
 The savings pass on to you, the consumer.

-A borderless account is a currency account that lets you send and receive money in multiple currencies around the world.
+Wise Multi-currency lets you send and receive money in many currencies around the world.

 The two main parts to the service are:

 - Currency Conversion